-Under a high emissions scenario, and without large investments in adaptation, an annual average of 548,300 people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
-If emissions decrease rapidly and there is a major scale up in protection (i.e. continued construction/ raising of dikes) the annual affected population could be limited to about 300 people.
-Adaptation alone will not offer sufficient protection, as sea level rise is a long-term process, with high emissions scenarios bringing increasing impacts well beyond the end of the century.
+Under a high emissions scenario, and without large investments in adaptation, an annual average of 37,700 people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
+If emissions decrease rapidly and there is a major scale up in protection (i.e. continued construction/raising of dikes) the annual affected population could be limited to less than 100 people.
+Adaptation alone will not offer sufficient protection, as sea level rise is a long-term process, with high emissions scenarios bringing increasing impacts well beyond the end of the century."